The special concave toric domain for the rotating Kepler problem: The special concave toric domain for the rotating Kepler problem

-Using the new convention, the special concave toric domain can be defined as follows. \begin{remark} Using the above identification of $\mathbb{C}^2$ and $T^\ast \mathbb{C}$, a toric domain $X_\Omega$ is special concave toric domain if and only if there exists a convex function
+Using the new convention, the SCTD can be defined as follows. \begin{remark} Let's use the above notations of $\mathbb{C}^2$ and $T^\ast \mathbb{C}$ to make things clearer.
+A toric domain $X_\Omega$ is a special concave toric domain if and only if there exists a convex function